Ancient India History - Early Civilizations

 The Buddhist Pacification

-From the fifth century BC onwards the influence of Buddhism increased.
+From the fifth century BC onwards the influence of the Buddhas teaching increased in northern India.

-Shakyamuni Gotama, the Buddha, was a born and trained warrior of the Shakya tribe that settled near today`s Nepal.
+Siddharta Gotama, the later Buddha, was a born farmer and trained warrior of the Shakya tribe that settled near today`s Nepal.

-The history of Buddha is the legend of his pacification.
+The history of Buddha is the legend of Gotama's pacification.

 • He gave up his warrior carrier and became an ascetic.